University of Freiburg Faculty of Medicine: Campus

 The pre-clinical facilities and institutes, where students spend most of their time during the first two years of medical school, are located in the Institutsviertel just north of Freiburg's historical inner city.
 The clinical departments and research facilities are, for the most part, situated at the University Medical Center Freiburg, located a short walking distance from the Institutsviertel.
 The Dermatology Clinic and the Clinic for Psychiatry and Psychosomatic Medicine are both located in the Herdern district of Freiburg.
 Due to the proximity of the locations, all medical facilities can easily be reached by bicycle or public transportation.

 Student life and exchange programs

 Of the 3,278 students enrolled at the Faculty of Medicine 60.7% are female and 10.4% of students are international students.
 In the MD program, 60.8% of students are female and 10.6% are international students.
 There are numerous student organizations, most of which are coordinated through the student association (Fachschaft).

-The School of Medicine has many partner medical schools worldwide and offers a host of exchange opportunities.
+The School of Medicine has many partner medical schools worldwide and offers exchange opportunities.
 Many of these over 50 programs are organized within the framework of the European Union's ERASMUS programme.